publishing-bitbytebit/PlainTxtPodcast/_posts/Episode001_WhatIsDH.md

 Roll Interview Answer #2 - Hopwood.
 Role #debatingDH cut

-Becca: But what is the future of DH? *(I don't think we need to say who is about to speak again... there is a clear pattern here)*
+Becca: How have perceptions of DH changed and what is the future of Digital Humanities? *(I don't think we need to say who is about to speak again... there is a clear pattern here)*

 Roll Interview Answer #3 -
 Roll Interview Answer #3 -